Socrates: Virtue and knowledge

 Socrates's theory of virtue states that all virtues are essentially one, since they are a form of knowledge.
 For Socrates, the reason a person is not good is because they lack knowledge.
 Since knowledge is united, virtues are united as well.
-Another famous dictum— "no one errs willingly"—also derives from this theory.
+Another famous dictum—"no one errs willingly"—also derives from this theory.
 In Protagoras, Socrates argues for the unity of virtues using the example of courage: if someone knows what the relevant danger is, they can undertake a risk.
 Aristotle comments: " ...
 Socrates the elder thought that the end of life was knowledge of virtue, and he used to seek for the definition of justice, courage, and each of the parts of virtue, and this was a reasonable approach, since he thought that all virtues were sciences, and that as soon as one knew [for example] justice, he would be just..."

 Love

 Some texts suggest that Socrates had love affairs with Alcibiades and other young persons; others suggest that Socrates's friendship with young boys sought only to improve them and were not sexual.
 In Gorgias, Socrates claims he was a dual lover of Alcibiades and philosophy, and his flirtatiousness is evident in Protagoras, Meno (76a–c) and Phaedrus (227c–d).
 However, the exact nature of his relationship with Alcibiades is not clear; Socrates was known for his self-restraint, while Alcibiades admits in the Symposium that he had tried to seduce Socrates but failed.

 The Socratic theory of love is mostly deduced from Lysis, where Socrates discusses love at a wrestling school in the company of Lysis and his friends.
 They start their dialogue by investigating parental love and how it manifests with respect to the freedom and boundaries that parents set for their children.
 Socrates concludes that if Lysis is utterly useless, nobody will love him—not even his parents.
 While most scholars believe this text was intended to be humorous, it has also been suggested that Lysis shows Socrates held an egoistic view of love, according to which we only love people who are useful to us in some way.
 Other scholars disagree with this view, arguing that Socrates's doctrine leaves room for non-egoistic love for a spouse; still others deny that Socrates suggests any egoistic motivation at all.
 In Symposium, Socrates argues that children offer the false impression of immortality to their parents, and this misconception yields a form of unity among them.
 Scholars also note that for Socrates, love is rational.

-It is notable that Socrates, who claims to know only that he does not know, makes an exception (in Plato's Symposium), where he says he will tell the truth about Love, which he learned from a 'clever woman'.
+Socrates, who claims to know only that he does not know, makes an exception (in Plato's Symposium), where he says he will tell the truth about Love, which he learned from a 'clever woman'.
 Classicist Armand D'Angour has made the case that Socrates was in his youth close to Aspasia, and that Diotima, to whom Socrates attributes his understanding of love in Symposium, is based on her; however, it is also possible that Diotima really existed.